 Geomicrobiology, Astrobiology, Geochemistry

 The following is a selection of recent publications in Scopus.
-Karyn Rogers has 27 indexed publications in the subjects of Earth and Planetary Sciences, Agricultural and Biological Sciences, and Immunology and Microbiology.
+Karyn Rogers has 27 indexed publications in the subjects of Earth and Planetary Sciences, Medicine, Agricultural and Biological Sciences.